Heritage News

 We had a great turnout for our Parent Workshop in June!

-Lots of parents were equipped to the the tools needed to succeed in special needs parenting.
+Lots of parents were equipped with the the tools needed to succeed in special needs parenting.
 We also have gained several new families, one of which has twins who both have autism.
 Their mother has been so blessed by being able to actually attend church, which is often a challenge for families who have special needs individuals.

 We are looking forward to the fall festival respite event on October 28th!

-COMMUNICATIONS
+COMMUNICATIONS & PRODUCTION

 FINANCES